devcircus/services/README.md

     | Suffixes
     |--------------------------------------------------------------------------
     |
-    | Set the suffix for the Service and Handler class names.
+    | Set the suffix for the Service Definition and Handler class names.
 Use an empty string for no suffix.
     |
-    | example: 'service_suffix' => 'Service'
+    | example: 'definition_suffix' => 'Service'
     |
-    | When running 'php artisan make:service Testing', the above configuration will yield a service definition class
-    | named 'TestingService'.
-However, if instead, your config looks like 'service_suffix' => '', the resulting
-    | service definition class will simply be named 'Testing'.
-The handler suffix config works the same way.
-    |
-    | **Note**
-    | If you incidentally run the command 'php artisan make:service TestingService' and you also have
-    | 'Service' set as your suffix, the package will detect this and not duplicate the suffix.
-    | You can override this behavior using the 'override_duplicate_suffix' config option.
-    |
+    | NOTE: If you choose to autoload your service/handler mapping (option above), you MUST choose a suffix for your definition
+    | classes.
+Otherwise, you will need to explicitly define your service/handler mapping using the 'handlers' array.
     */
     'service_suffix' => 'Service',
     'handler_suffix' => 'Handler',